leo0514/vpc-on-classic-network/security-groups.md

 [comment]: # (linked help topic)

 Security groups give you a convenient way to apply rules that establish filtering to each network interface of a virtual server instance (VSI), based on IP address.
 When you create a new security group resource, you will update it to create the network traffic patterns you desire.
+{:shortdesc}

+Newer generation available.
+For more information, see [Using security groups](/docs/vpc?topic=vpc-using-security-groups) for generation 2 compute resources.
+{:important}

 For a comparison of the characteristics of security groups and ACLs, see the [comparison table](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-compare-security-groups-and-access-control-lists).
+{:note}

 By default, a security group denies all traffic.
 As rules are added to a security group, it defines the traffic that the security group permits.